danilobjr/react-dotnet/README.md

 All data related to this project is inside a database called **Db**.
 Inside of it, there's a collection called **SecurityUpdates**

-### Architecture

-TODO

-### Missing improvements
+### Improvements

 Unfortunately, I had no time to complete these:

+On the backend side:

 - Layers have some crap dependencies.
 This is not good for isolated testing
-- There's no interface contract between layers
+- Missing interface contract between layers
+- Missing exception treatment
+- Missing env vars usage (appsettings.json)
+- After 8 yers without development experience with Microsoft technologies, my .NET skills are absolute rusty! =/

+Frontend side:

 - There's some annoying casting (`as any`) in Typescript code, in UI
-- There's no exception treatment
-- After 8 yers without development experience with Microsoft technologies, my .NET skills are absolute rusty! =/
+- There's more room to write a much more type-safe code.
+For example: table data, util functions, etc.
+- A custom InputDateRange component could be created

+Docker:

+- I've tried to dockerize everything and almost did it, but I'd need more time to make everything work using docker compose

+### Final thoughts

+I'm open for any recommendations to improve my code.
+Just let me know